RobertTalbert/calculus/w2021/mth201-w2021-syllabus.md

 ### Attendance and deadlines

 **Attendance:** You will need to participate actively in each class meeting to get the most out of the course and avoid having to teach yourself the material.
 Attendance will be taken but not graded; I will follow up with students with excessive absences, but no direct penalty is incurred.
 You do not need to seek permission to miss a class.
-However, realize that excessive absences will severely limit your ability to learn the subject.
+However, realize that **excessive absences will severely limit your ability to learn the subject**.

 **Deadlines and late work:** Deadlines are generally strictly enforced, and late work will not be accepted.
 However, you can spend tokens to extend deadlines for Checkpoints and WeBWorK sets.
 Daily Prep deadlines cannot be extended, but you can spend a token to change a Daily Prep grade to Pass.